 Several days later, I received my SIM card and some introductory materials from Red Pocket:

 After completing the online activation process, I was able to send texts.
-I didn’t have data service yet, so I spent a little while unsuccessfully adjusting my phone’s settings in an attempt to get the data service running.
+I didn’t have data service yet, so I adjusted my phone’s settings in an unsuccessful attempt to make the data service work.
 Red Pocket’s website suggested I should place a test call after the online activation, so I eventually did that.
 When placing a call, I wasn’t directly connected to the recipient.
 Instead, I was prompted with some activation-related messages.
 I was told to press “1” if I wanted my messaging language to be set to English and then told in Spanish to press “2” if I wanted the messaging language set to Spanish.
 When I pressed “1” I was told I had entered an invalid input.
 After multiple calls and several attempts at pressing “1”, I decided to try and go through the activation in Spanish by pressing “2”.
 I still got the invalid input message.

-Since I was struggling, I decided I had a good opportunity to speak with Red Pocket’s support.
-I called the customer service line and was connected to a Red Pocket support agent without being put on hold.
-I had to share a bit of information to verify my identity, including the last four digits on my SIM card (which I thought was a bit odd and inconvenient).
+Since I was struggling, I called the customer service line.
+I was immediately connected to a Red Pocket support agent without being put on hold.
+To get started, I had to share a bit of information to verify my identity, including the last four digits on my SIM card (which I thought was a bit odd and inconvenient).

 The Red Pocket agent said it sounded like my phone was not actually unlocked.
 I insisted that my phone was unlocked.
 I explained that I’d bought the phone unlocked from a third-party seller and had previously used it on multiple networks with several different carriers.
 The support agent was not convinced.
-He confirmed that my service appeared to be activated and tried resetting my service.
-This reset did not solve my problem.
+He confirmed that my service appeared to be activated then tried resetting the service.
+The reset did not solve my problems.
 Every few minutes, the agent reiterated that he thought my phone was not unlocked.
-While I told him multiple times that the phone was not purchased from Verizon or branded with Verizon’s logo, the agent told me multiple times that I should call Verizon to confirm the phone was unlocked.
+While I told him multiple times that the phone was not purchased from Verizon or branded with Verizon’s logo, the agent repeatedly told me I should call Verizon to confirm the phone was unlocked.